 Want to know where we’ll be this holiday season?
 Puerto Rico is it!
 Holly spent several days there last December and found it was absolutely beautiful.
 I’ve never been, so I can’t wait to go.

 Besides the obvious sunny weather and beautiful beaches, Puerto Rico has loads to offer.
 Old San Juan was settled over 500 years ago, and guess what: It will be all lit up for Christmas!
 While we’re there, we’ll also be checking out El Yunque, the only tropical rainforest on U.S. soil.
 And, of course, we’ll be spending time on the beach with the kids.
 Since Southwest flies to San Juan, getting there is a piece of cake.
-You can even get there using points on Southwest!
+You can even get there using points you earned from your Southwest Visa!
 But you better hurry!
 Christmas will be here before you know it.

 Marco Island, Florida